inspiringsource/aws-solutions-architect/README.md

 # About

-Welcome to the Open-Source AWS Handbook!
-This comprehensive resource is your guide to the AWS Certified Solutions Architect - Associate certification (SAA-C03).
-With an appendix detailing all of the various AWS services and a powerful search function, you'll have everything you need to gain a thorough understanding of the AWS platform.
-This handbook is a valuable tool that will help you every step of the way.
-In addition to this handbook, we also provide external resources that are open for contribution.
-We encourage you to contribute and help us make this handbook and its associated resources even better!
-So, dive in and start exploring today!
+Explore the open-source AWS Handbook for SAA-C03 certification prep.
+With a service appendix and search function, gain a thorough understanding of AWS.
+Feel free to contribute to make the handbook even better!

 # Status: